Lance Rentzel

-Thomas Lance Rentzel (born October 14, 1943) is a former American football flanker in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys, and Los Angeles Rams.
-He played college football at the University of Oklahoma.
+Thomas Lance Rentzel (born October 14, 1943) is an American former professional football player who was a flanker in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys, and Los Angeles Rams.
+He played college football for the Oklahoma Sooners.

-Early years
+Early life

 Rentzel was a four-sport star at Oklahoma City’s exclusive Casady School, playing football, basketball, baseball, and running track.
 He was an All-American high school halfback and the valedictorian of his graduating class.

 Rentzel accepted a football scholarship from the University of Oklahoma under Bud Wilkinson.
 As a sophomore, he came off the injured list too late and had to hitchhike to Texas to play in the third game against the #2 ranked Longhorns.
-He had two long receptions in the game, one for a 34-yard touchdown.
+Rentzel had two long receptions in the game, one for a 34-yard touchdown.

 As a junior, Rentzel posted 59 carries for 387 yards (second on the team) with a 6.6-yard average and two touchdowns.
 He was a versatile all-around halfback and was known for his open-field speed and propensity for big plays rushing, receiving passes, and returning kicks.

 During his senior year in 1964, Rentzel was the team's top pass catcher (268 receiving yards) and punter (40.5-yard average).
 His 491 rushing yards ranked second on the team.
-In the Big Eight Conference, his 5.4 rushing average was second only to Gale Sayers.
-He also was the conference's No. 3 pass receiver, as well as No. 2 punter.
+In the Big Eight Conference, Rentzel's 5.4 rushing average was second only to Gale Sayers.
+Rentzel was also the conference's No. 3 pass receiver, as well as No. 2 punter.

 Rentzel was one of four Sooners players who missed the 1965 Gator Bowl game against Florida State University.
 Rentzel, offensive lineman Ralph Neely, Jim Grisham, and Wes Skidgel had signed with professional teams before the game and were ruled ineligible for the contest.
-Florida State won, 36–19, on the strength of four touchdown catches by Fred Biletnikoff.
+Florida State won 36–19 on the strength of four touchdown catches by Fred Biletnikoff.

 Professional career

 Minnesota Vikings

 Rentzel was selected by the Minnesota Vikings in the second round (23rd overall) of the 1965 NFL draft.
-He was also selected in the sixth round (48th overall) of the 1965 AFL Draft by the Buffalo Bills.
+He was also selected in the sixth round (48th overall) of the 1965 AFL draft by the Buffalo Bills.
 Rentzel played sparingly as a backup running back due to recurring injuries and his contributions came mainly as a kickoff returner during his first two seasons.
 Rentzel set the record for the longest kickoff return (101 yards) in franchise history as a rookie, which was broken by Aundrae Allison's 104-yarder in 2007 and Cordarrelle Patterson's 109-yarder in 2013.

-In 1966, Rentzel only played in nine games due to ankle injuries.
+In 1966, Rentzel played in only nine games due to ankle injuries.
 He averaged 20.1 yards on nine kickoff returns and caught two passes for 10 yards.